juanmill4/Indoor-Autonomous-Tello/README.md

 ## General System Description

-This project provides an advanced system for autonomous navigation and mapping, leveraging various technologies like ARUCO markers, Webots simulation, and deep learning object detection through Yolov5.
+This project provides an  system for autonomous navigation and mapping, leveraging various technologies like ARUCO markers, Webots simulation, and deep learning object detection through Yolov5.
 The system is designed to perform autonomous indoor navigation using drones and can be deployed both in a simulated environment (Webots) and real-world scenarios.

 ### Simulation Video